 Julius had reported for the British Daily Telegraph for a decade as a foreign correspondent, mostly covering wars and conflicts including Bosnia, Kosovo, Afghanistan, Iraq, Chechnya and Sierra Leone.

 In 2002 he was posted to Moscow to cover Russia under Vladimir Putin and, while on assignment, he met Kristin, bureau chief for the Reuters News Agency, in her native Estonia.
 They lived together in Russia for several months.

 Craving open spaces and a new life in the wild, Kristin and Julius decided to move to Canada.
 After a chance visit while driving across British Columbia they fell in love with Grizzly Bear Ranch and borrowed from relatives and banks to raise the money for a down-payment.

 More than a decade on, Julius and Kristin now run a small luxury wilderness lodge with six well-appointed cabins and gorgeous views over a blue-green river.

 Each year Julius and Kristin take in a small number of guests who come to experience their verdant British Columbia valley, its flora and fauna, and the hauntingly beautiful surrounding mountains.

 In the summer you will hike in high alpine meadows to take in the stunning views and raft on the river that runs past the ranch.

-In the autumn guests come from all over the world to watch the valley’s grizzly bears fishing for salmon.
+In the autumn guests come from all over the world to see the local grizzly bears.

 If you are interested in knowing more about a holiday at the ranch, please drop us an email and we will respond with full details of our offerings, prices and availability.